linroger/FinanceCompendium/II. Economics/International/International Economics Theory and Policy/Part 1 - International Trade Theory/Chapter 07 - External Economies of Scale.md

 It is also worth pointing out that while external economies can sometimes lead to disadvantageous patterns of specialization and trade, it's virtually certain that it is still to the benefit of the world economy to take advantage of the gains from concentrating industries.
 Canada might be better off if Silicon Valley were near Toronto instead of San Francisco; Germany might be better off if the City (London's financial district, which, along with Wall Street, dominates world financial markets) could be moved to Frankfurt.
 But overall, it's better for the world that each of these industries be concentrated somewhere.

-# Dynamic Increasing Returns
+## Dynamic Increasing Returns

 Some of the most important external economies probably arise from the accumulation of knowledge.
 When an individual firm improves its products or production techniques through experience, other firms are likely to imitate the firm and benefit from its knowledge.
 This spillover of knowledge gives rise to a situation in which the production costs of individual firms fall as the industry as a whole accumulates experience.

 Notice that external economies arising from the accumulation of knowledge differ somewhat from the external economies considered so far, in which industry costs depend on current output.
 In this alternative situation, industry costs depend on experience, usually measured by the cumulative output of the industry to date.
 For example, the cost of producing a ton of steel might depend negatively on the total number of tons of steel produced by a country since the industry began.
 This kind of relationship is often summarized by a learning curve that relates unit cost to cumulative output.
 Such learning curves are illustrated in Figure 7-6.
 They are downward sloping because of

-# FIGURE 7-6

-# The Learning Curve
+**FIGURE 7-6: The Learning Curve**

 The learning curve shows that unit cost is lower the greater the cumulative output of a country's industry to date.
 A country that has extensive experience in an industry $(L)$ may have a lower unit cost than a country with little or no experience, even if that second country's learning curve $(L^{*})$ is lower for example, because of lower wages.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-07/f1fd977d-0ee5-48f0-b5f0-9e2e3dc44c2d/010f6f43084fcf57923c69d478d657d27565a44d69cfc88817e31e728bbc5e4d.jpg)